 Comments, assignments and other content submitted as part of your interactions on the course website are saved on our servers unless they were deleted because they were spam, off topic or offensive, in which case we store them long enough to ensure it won’t happen again.They will also be backed up as part of our local backup process to help you and Kepler if there are any questions related to the accuracy of your student records.

 GDPR: The European Union General Data Protection Regulation

 In general, Kepler College uses your personal information to assist with your access to our programs, to internally analyze the success of our programs, and to comply with governmental regulations.

-Kepler store: The Kepler College store is run by ECWID.
+Kepler store: The Kepler College store is run by ECWID and/or Woo Commerce.
 The store collects your IP address, email address, phone and billing address and, if shipping is required, your shipping address.
 This information is used internally to help ensure a smooth transaction, to assist in any disputes regarding payment and delivery options, and to comply with financial regulations, including local and state tax requirements.
 This information is secured internally by Kepler for at least 7 years in case of governmental or other disputes.
 In addition, payment information is tracked by our bookkeeping system, our bank, your credit card company, and our payment processors: PayPal, Square or Stripe.